92% of Bolivian women say they wish they could study more

-Educating young women confers diverse benefits to society, including cultural and climate resilience, improvements in health, and poverty reduction.
+Educating women confers many benefits to society, including culture and climate resilience, improved health, and poverty reduction.

 – A laptop computer